Signal Reconstruction from Phase-only Measurements: Uniqueness Condition, Minimal Measurement Number and Beyond: Introduction

-Beyond the measurement number of phase-only reconstruction, we present some interesting properties about solving a phase-only system ($\sign(\textbf{Ax}) = \textbf{b}$) as a side contribution, see Theorem \ref{T8} and Remark \ref{remark4}.
+Besides the uniqueness conditions and the results on minimal measurement number, we present some interesting properties for a phase-only system ($\sign(\textbf{Ax}) = \textbf{b}$) as a side contribution, see Theorem \ref{T8} and Remark \ref{remark4}.
 Moreover, we note that our theories not only support the algorithms in \cite{wu2016phase,kishore2020phasesense}, but also shed light on the understanding of previous simulation results, see Remark \ref{remark3}.
-To show the efficacy of the technical analyses developed in our work, we carry over the theoretical framework to affine phase-only reconstruction (This is inspired by some recent works on affine phase retrieval, e.g., \cite{gao2018phase,gao2022newton,huang2021phase}).
+By using similar technical analyses, we carry over the theoretical framework to affine phase-only reconstruction, which is inspired by some recent works on affine phase retrieval \cite{gao2018phase,gao2022newton,huang2021phase}.

 This paper is structured as follows.
 Some preliminaries and notations are given in the remaining Section \ref{sec1}.
-In Section \ref{sec2}, we propose uniqueness conditions that use the rank of discriminant matrices to characterize whether a signal can be uniquely specified.
-Using these uniqueness conditions as main tools, we study the minimal measurement number required for reconstruction of all signals or almost all signals in Section \ref{sec3}, Section \ref{sec4}, respectively.
+In Section \ref{sec2}, we propose uniqueness conditions based on the rank of discriminant matrix that precisely characterize whether a signal can be uniquely specified.
+Using these uniqueness conditions as main tools, we study the minimal measurement number required for reconstruction of all signals or almost all signals in Sections \ref{sec3}--\ref{sec4}.
 Two other interesting results are presented in Section \ref{sec5}.
-In Section \ref{compare}, we carefully compare our results with existing works to explicitly display our contributions.
+In Section \ref{compare}, we carefully compare our results with existing works to show our technical contributions explicitly.
 In Section \ref{sec6}, the whole theory is straightforwardly extended to affine phase-only reconstruction.
 Finally, some concluding remarks are given in Section \ref{sec7} to close the paper.
-Most proofs for phase-only reconstruction of real signal (Section \ref{compare}) and affine phase-only reconstruction (Section \ref{sec6}) are provided in Appendices.
+Most proofs for phase-only reconstruction of real-valued signal (Section \ref{compare}) and affine phase-only reconstruction (Section \ref{sec6}) are provided in Appendices.

-\subsection{Preliminaries and Notations}
+\subsection{Preliminaries and notations}